Connecting via ODBC Drivers

 Sisense sets by default the standard SQL for the ODBC/OLE DB tables which covers most of today’s known data providers.
-For cases where non-standard SQL must be supplied, the table addition dialog provides a quick preview of the current SQL query and an edit button that opens the Query Properties dialog.
+When non-standard SQL must be supplied, the table addition dialog provides a quick preview of the current SQL query and an Edit button that opens the Query Properties dialog.

 In Query Properties, set the following options:

 - Auto Query Structure: Select the proper SQL syntax delimiter.

 - Manual Query Input: Enter your query.

 Customizing Your ODBC Connection

-Though there are hundreds of data sources available, the generic ODBC driver can help you connect to just about all of them.
+Though there are hundreds of data sources available, the generic ODBC driver can help you connect to almost all of them.
 However, if the default settings do not fit your specific use-case, Sisense enables you to customize your ODBC connection to give you the functionality you need.

 When you add an ODBC connection to your Sisense configuration, Sisense saves the details of your connection in an odbcConfig.json file.
 This configuration file, written in JSON syntax, is located in the directory: …\Program Files\Sisense\DataConnectors\DotNetContainer\Connectors\GenericODBC.
 You can edit this file to add functionality such as support for accumulative builds, increase query timeouts, or modify your query patterns.